ofirsteinherz/realtime-voice-agent/README.md

         return Response(content=answer_sdp, status_code=status_code)
 ```

-Eventually, I created the WebRTC (create_webrtc_session in [`session_service.py`](backend/services/session_service.py)) which builds the WebRTC connection with OpenAI's Realtime API. the function create_session_config helps us to create the agent's settings: model (speech-to-speech), system prompt, config the turn detection between the user and the agent.
-Also, I added spech-to-text model, which enables to see the user's transciptiton (realtime model is speech-to-speech only).
+Eventually, I created the WebRTC (create_webrtc_session in [`session_service.py`](backend/services/session_service.py)) which builds the WebRTC connection with OpenAI's Realtime API.
+The function create_session_config helps us to create the agent's settings: model (speech-to-speech), system prompt, config the turn detection between the user and the agent.
+Also, I added speech-to-text model, which enables us to see the user's transcription (realtime model is speech-to-speech only).

 ```python
 {